victorVHRF/podcastr/README.md

 Bootcamp performed by rocketseat to take the next level in React development

-The main idea of this application is to play a posdcastr about development by Rockeatseat
+The main idea of this application is to play a posdcastr about development by Rocketseat

 ### 🛠 Tecnologias